premAI-io/state-of-open-source-ai/vector-stores.md

 Even though vector databases can contain metadata in the form of JSON objects, the primary type of data is `vectors`.
 Unlike relational databases or NoSQL databases, vector databases optimize operations to make reading and writing vectors as fast as possible.

 With vector databases there are two different concepts of `indexing` and `search algorithms` , both of which contribute to the overall performance.
-In many situations, choosing a vector index involves a tradeoff between accuracy (precision/recall) and speed/throughput.
+In many situations, choosing a vector index involves a tradeoff between accuracy (precision/recall) and speed/throughput {cite}`vector-indexing`.
 There are two primary factors which help organize an index:

 1. The underlying data structure
 2. Level of compression